crashoverride777/swifty-receipt-validator/README.md

 case .restored:
         // Transaction was restored from user's purchase history.
 Client should complete the transaction.

-        if let productID = transaction.originalTransaction?.payment.productIdentifier {
+        if let productIdentifier = transaction.originalTransaction?.payment.productIdentifier {
-              SwiftyReceipValidator.validate(forProductID: productID, sharedSecret: nil) { (success, response) in if success {
+              SwiftyReceipValidator.validate(forIdentifier: productIdentifier, sharedSecret: nil) { (success, response) in if success {
-                       /// Your code to restore product for productID, I usually use delegation here } else {
+                       /// Your code to restore product for productIdentifier, I usually use delegation here } else {
                        /// maybe show alert
                     }